Casing Centralizers: Are We Using Too Many or Too Few?

 The mold-on centralizer blades, made of carbon fiber ceramic material, can be applied directly to casing surface.
 The blade length, angle and spacing can be designed to fit specific well applications, especially for close tolerance annulus.
 The non-metallic composite can also reduce the friction in extended reach laterals to prevent casing buckling.

 The term standoff (SO) describes the extent to which the pipe is centered (Fig. 2).
 If a casing is perfectly centered, the standoff is 100%.
-Standoff of 0% means the pipe touches the wellbore.
+A 0% standoff means the pipe touches the wellbore.
 Regardless of the centralizer type, the goal is to provide positive standoff, preferably above 67%, throughout casing string.

 Figure 2: Definition of Standoff